JamesCrawley/web-dev-content/speaker-notes.md

 - Create a new variable `x`, and assign it the number 20 like so: `const x = "20"`.
 Add that to one of your previous variables.
 What do you notice?
 Why do you think that is?
 - Create an array, filled with names, then use a loop to print out their name & the same message for each one.
 You should end up with something like "Hey Bill", "Hey Fred", "Hey Sally", etc.
 - Create a variable called age and assign it to your age.
 Use an if/else statement to tell you if you're allowed to legally drink
 - Create another variable called `likesBeer` and assign it to a boolean (true or false).
-Modify your existing loop so that if you're over 18 & like beer, it say you can drink.
+Modify your existing if statement so that if you're over 18 & like beer, it says you can drink.
 If not, print out a message to say no.
 - Using the following object, print out the ID & price of each item.
   ```js
   let items = [